convos-chat/www.convos.chat/doc/config.md

     loginctl enable-linger

 Then you need to create the `$HOME/.config/systemd/user` folder.
-You have two ways of doing it:

-**Manually**

-    mkdir ~/.config
-    mkdir ~/.config/systemd
-    mkdir ~/.config/systemd/user

-**Automatically with the following command**
+You can do it with the following command:

-    systemctl --user enable systemd-tmpfiles-clean.timer && systemctl --user disable systemd-tmpfiles-clean.timer
+    mkdir -p ~/.config/systemd/user

-Note that the [Environment](#environment) variables should be review and changed to suit your needs.
+Note that the [Environment](#environment) variables should be review and changed to suit your needs (current ones use Convos's default paths).

     [Unit]
     Description=Convos User Service